Child Protection Lawyers Brisbane

 When it comes to child protection, the safety and wellbeing of your child are of utmost importance.
 Our team understands the sensitive and complex nature of these matters, which can involve government agencies, the Children’s Court and a range of legal and administrative proceedings.
 If you are dealing with concerns around child safety, it’s essential to act quickly and seek legal advice from experienced professionals.

-• Applying For & Responding To Child Protection Orders (CPOs)
+• Appealing and Responding To Child Protection Orders (CPOs)

-• Safety Plans & Agreements with Child Safety
+• Safety Plans and Agreements with Child Safety

 • Children’s Court Applications & Representation